cloudhotspot/pypackage-docker/README.md

 > The order of building the above images is important and must be followed from top to bottom.

-In addition to the above, this workflow introduces the concept of a **helper** image, which provides additional functionality specific to the sample application but may be useful for your own workflows.
+In addition to the above, the workflow introduces the concept of a **helper** image, which provides additional functionality specific to the sample application but may be useful for your own workflows.

 ### Creating the Base Image